nikiforov-alexander/pt6-analyse-data-with-hibernate/README.md

     <hr>
     Correlation coefficient is calculated using
     [PearsonsCorrelation] class in
-    [Apache commons math3 library][apache_math3_library]
+    [Apache commons math3 library][apache_math3_library].
-    library.
     That was the first link that I've found upon googling, in this
     [Stack overflow discussion][stack_overflow_correlation_question].
     <br>